 Take action on issues impacting women and girls by joining AAUW’s Action Network.
 As a Two-Minute Activist, you will receive urgent email notices when your advocacy is needed most.
 We’ll provide all the tools you need to call or send messages to your members of Congress, write letters to the editor for your local newspapers, contact your state legislators about pressing issues, and more.

-We Will Be There!
+We Were There!

 What to Do Now: Call Your Representative and ask him to co-sponsor HB 323.